Easter is a time of deep meaning for Christians—a blend of sorrow and joy. Good Friday marks the day Jesus is crucified. So why do we celebrate it?

 Why We Need to Know

-Other lessons are here for the reading but the fact that Jesus was willing to come from heaven – a perfect and joyful place, live among us as a mortal man, die for us on the cross so that we might be forgiven from sin is enough for me.
+The fact that Jesus was willing to come from heaven, a perfect and joyful place, live among us as a mortal man, die for us on the cross so that we might be forgiven from sin is enough for me.

-Have you asked Christ into your heart?
+Jesus’ crucifixion shows His unending love for us.
+But have you asked Christ into your heart?
 If you have, did you thank Him today for what He did?
+Let’s pray.

 Love in Christ